 Naturopathic Medicine used to treat Acute and Chronic Back Pain

 Over-the-counter medications like acetaminophen and ibuprofen can be used to relieve back pain.
 The problem with these medications is the side effects they bring.
 There are natural treatment methods that can provide long-lasting results.
-They include:

 Although it can be a challenge to exercise when one has serious back pain, it is very important to rebuild strength.
 Recommended exercises are short walks, water exercises, yoga, and other low-impact activities that can help to alleviate back pain.
 Exercising helps to loosen tense muscles thus releasing endorphins (natural painkillers from the brain).
 Once low-impact activities can be accomplished without severe pain, try stretching and strength training exercises.
-They make the muscles become both strong and flexible.
+They make the muscles stronger and more flexible.
 With a proper exercise program, one can prevent future cases of back pain.

 Use of pain-relief creams

 Creams containing capsaicin, an ingredient obtained from hot peppers, can relieve pain in the back.
 Creams that have menthol often provide a cooling effect that temporarily relieves mild back pain.
 However, menthol creams should not be used excessively as they can make one become pain-sensitive.